ryanvickr/AllocatorsBenchmark/README.md

 ### std::vector

 Here I found that for the initial allocation of a small amount of data, things were pretty fast (~300% improvement).
 However, as the amount of data increased, the performance gain became almost negligble.
-The result below are show with about 256 bytes of data:
+The result below are shown with about 256 bytes of data:

 | Allocator | # Threads | Runtime(ns) |
 |---|:---:|---|